 Hisense Display Technology Powers VAR Viewing at FIFA Club World Cup 2025™

-QINGDAO, China, July 8, 2025 /PRNewswire/ -- Hisense, a leading global brand in consumer electronics and home appliances, continues to showcase its cutting-edge display technology on the world's biggest sports stages.
-During the FIFA Club World Cup 2025™, Hisense's state-of-the-art screens are featured in the Video Assistant Referee (VAR) room at the International Broadcast Center (IBC), providing a stunningly sharp and immersive view of every match.
+DUBAI, UAE, July 9, 2025 /PRNewswire/ -- Hisense, a leading global brand in consumer electronics and home appliances, continues to showcase its cutting-edge display technology on the world's biggest sports stages.
+During the FIFA Club World Cup 2025™, Hisense's state-of-the-art screens are featured in the Video Assistant Referee (VAR) room at the International Broadcast Centre (IBC), providing a stunningly sharp and immersive view of every match.

 About Hisense